-As of December 31, 2022, four permittee responsible projects have been implemented by two different developers.
+From 2016 to December 31, 2023, four permittee responsible projects have been implemented by two different developers.
 These projects include two conservation easements, one oil and gas field restoration project, and one conifer removal project.
-See Figure 18 below for locations of these projects and Table 10 for credit details.
+See Figure 17 below for locations of these projects and Table 10 for credit details.

 Figure 17.
-Locations of Permittee-Responsible Mitigation projects that have been implemented from 2018 to December 31, 2022.
+Locations of Permittee-Responsible Mitigation projects that have been implemented from 2018 to December 31, 2023.

 Table 10.
-Total credits attributed to Permittee-Responsible Mitigation Projects for all years through 2022.
+Total credits attributed to Permittee-Responsible Mitigation Projects for all years through 2023.